cyberomin/cyberomin.github.io/_posts/2015-05-03-tech-in-2014-and-beyond.markdown

 In a Harvard Business Review feature article, the author had this to say <blockquote><p>"demand [for data scientists] has raced ahead of supply.
 Indeed, the shortage of data scientists is becoming a serious constraint in some sectors."</p>
 <footer><cite title="Source Title">
 <a href="https://hbr.org/2012/10/data-scientist-the-sexiest-job-of-the-21st-century/">Harvard Business Review</a> - October, 2012.</cite></footer></blockquote>

-The World Economic Forum classifies data as an asset and places it in the same economic class of Gold and Crude.
 </p>

+<p>The World Economic Forum classifies data as an asset and places it in the same economic class of Gold and Crude.</p>

 <p>2014 could also pass as the year of the sharing economy, Uber,Lyft and AirBnB led the charge this year.